shoyo-shashwat/shoyo-shashwat/README.md

 * 🤖 Artificial Intelligence & Machine Learning
 * 🌐 Web Development

-🚀 Lately, I’ve also been into **vibe coding** — building, experimenting, and learning by creating cool stuff.
+🚀 Lately, I’ve also been into **vibe coding** — building, experimenting,About and learning by creating cool stuff.

 📌 **Current Focus:**

-* Strengthening core programming concepts
-* Exploring AI/ML and data-driven problem solving
-* Building web projects and practical applications
+* **PROBLEM MAP**:A collaborative project on building an AI-powered civic issue mapping platform designed to track, classify, and report local problems in real time.

 ---